Kakadu National Park: Mining

 The first mineral discoveries in the Top End were associated with the construction of the Overland Telegraph line between 1870 and 1872, in the Pine Creek – Adelaide River area.
 A series of short mining booms followed.
 The construction of the North Australia Railway line (1889–1976) gave more permanency to the mining camps, and places such as Burrundie and Pine Creek became permanent settlements.
 Small-scale gold mining began at Imarlkba, near Barramundi Creek, and Mundogie Hill in the 1920s and at Moline (previously called Eureka and Northern Hercules mine), south of the park, in the 1930s.
 The mines employed a few local Aboriginal people.

 In 1953, uranium was discovered along the headwaters of the South Alligator River valley.
 Thirteen small but rich uranium mines operated in the following decade, at their peak in 1957 employing over 150 workers.
 Early in the 1970s large uranium deposits were discovered at Ranger, Jabiluka and Koongarra.
 Following receipt of a formal proposal to develop the Ranger site, the Commonwealth Government initiated an inquiry into land use in the Alligator Rivers region.
 The Ranger Uranium Environmental Inquiry (known as the Fox inquiry) recommended, among other things, that mining begin at the Ranger site, that consideration be given to the future development of the Jabiluka and Koongarra sites, and that a service town be built.

+Gold mining was proposed in the late 1980s at Coronation Hill (Guratba).
+This site had initially been excluded from the park but was added as part of stage 3.
+Its mining was blocked following environmental and social campaigns.
+Despite internal disagreement the then Prime Minister, Bob Hawke, vetoed mining in a Cabinet Meeting in May 1991.

+In the mid 1990s a similar debate over additional uranium mining at Jabiluka was prevented by a campaign and blockade initiated by the Gundjeihmi Aboriginal Corporation.

+The Ranger uranium mine closed in 2021.